When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 #3: Can You Still Move Around Your House Freely?

-Falls are one of the leading causes of injury among seniors.
+Falls are one of the leading causes of injuries among seniors.
 That’s why, at a certain point, it may be a good idea to ensure a home is a safe environment for you or your loved one.

 Safety should be a top concern for any senior wondering if they should sell their home.